idofri/woo-zap-mirror/readme.txt

 = About the plugin =

-The plugin creates a mirror site for [Zap](http://www.zap.co.il/) which allows it to better index you WooCommerce store.
+The plugin creates a mirror site for [Zap](http://www.zap.co.il/) which allows it to better index your WooCommerce store.

 == Installation ==